martinboers/plcnext-book/src/ch02-04-disabling-features.md

-## Disabling Components
+## Disabling Features

-By default, the PLCnext runtime starts a large number of components, each implementing a different feature on the PLC.
-In some circumstances it may be desirable to disable some of these features - for example, you want to free the resources that unused components would otherwise consume.
+By default, the PLCnext runtime starts a large number of components.
+These components implement features on the PLC.
+In some circumstances it may be desirable to disable some of these features - for example, you want to free the resources that unused features would otherwise consume.

 In this section, you will learn how to disable specific features of the PLCnext runtime.